 Many of the characteristics required for a plant species to be successful as a landscape ornamental are also qualities that can lead to invasiveness in natural settings (Table 4).
-These shared characteristics are the reasons that 48% of the invasive plant species had their origins in the horticultural trade.
+These shared characteristics are the reason that 48% of the invasive plant species had their origins in the horticultural trade.

 There are three basic aspects of weed control that also apply to invasive plants: prevention, eradication, and management.
 Each of these is discussed below.

-With accidentally introduced invasive plants, such as yellow starthistle, prevention includes many familiar principles used to prevent or manage agricultural weeds.
-Yellow starthistle seed, for example, typically arrives in a new area as a contaminant in soil or a crop, particularly forage or hay; on or in a grazing animal; or on a vehicle or piece of equipment.
+With accidentally introduced invasive plants, such as yellow starthistle, prevention includes many familiar principles used to avoid weed introduction or to manage agricultural weeds.
+Yellow starthistle seed, for example, typically arrives in a new area as a contaminant in soil or crop seed (particularly alfalfa forage or hay), on or in a grazing animal, or on a vehicle or piece of equipment.

+Sale of invasive plants in nurseries.
 Managing the spread of invasive plants introduced through the horticultural trade is more challenging.
 Gardeners, as well as others in the landscape and nursery profession, often prefer "exotic" plants because they add new and different species to landscapes and gardens.
-Therefore, new non-native plant species are constantly being sought and introduced to California, but only a small percentage is likely to become invasive.
+Therefore, new non-native plant species are constantly being sought and introduced to California, but only a small percentage of them are likely to become invasive.

 Disposing of invasive plant material.
 If the plant already exists in your garden, what is the best thing to do?
-Again, if your garden is near natural habitat areas, or near roads, flood channels, or waterways that might be corridors that these plants can use to get to open space, then removal should be considered.
+Again, if your garden is near natural habitat areas, or near roads, flood channels, or waterways that might be corridors these plants can use to get to open space, then removal should be considered.
 At the very least, the plant should be kept in a vegetative state so it does not reproduce.

 Eradication: Early Detection and Rapid Response

 Eradication refers to the complete elimination of a pest.
 The principle behind eradication is to kill the plant before it reproduces or spreads.
-After prevention, eradicating a small population of an invasive plant is the most cost effective pest control tactic.
+After prevention, eradicating a small population of an invasive plant is the most cost-effective pest control tactic.
 The California Department of Food and Agriculture, assisted locally by the county agriculture commissioner, has a long history of eradicating noxious weeds throughout the state.
 Many of their eradication efforts have been very successful and have kept small weed incursions from becoming widespread problems.

 Many of these organizations have volunteer programs to remove invasive plants and can always use more help.
-Often these agencies or non-profit organizations have information on their invasive plant programs at their visitor centers or on their Web sites.
-Most state and federal agencies that manage land, such as California Department of Fish and Game, State Parks, the National Park Service, the U. S. Bureau of Land Management, have extensive information on invasive plants and animals on their Web sites.
+Often these agencies or non-profit organizations have information on their invasive plant programs at their visitor centers or on their websites.
+Most state and federal agencies that manage land, such as the California Department of Fish and Wildlife, State Parks, the National Park Service, and the U. S. Bureau of Land Management, have extensive information on invasive plants and animals on their websites.
 A good place to start is at the USDA Agricultural Library National Invasive Species Information Center.

 Bell, C.E., C.A.
 Wilen, and A.E.
 Stanton.
 2003.
 Invasive plants of horticultural origin.
 HortScience 38(1).

 Bossard, C.C., J.M.
 Randall, and M.C.
 Hoshovsky.
 2000.
 Invasive Plants of California's Wildlands.
-UC Press, Berkeley, CA.
+UC Press, Berkeley, CA. pp. 360.

-California Invasive Plant Council (Cal-IPC).
+Cal-IPC.
 2006.
 California Invasive Plant Inventory.
 Cal-IPC Publ.
-2006-02, Berkeley, CA.
+2006-02, Berkeley, CA. 39pp.

 DiTomaso, J.M. and E.A.
 Healy.
 2003.
 Aquatic and Riparian Weeds of the West.
-Oakland: Univ.
-Calif.
-Agric.
-Nat.
-Res.
-Publ.
-3421.
+Oakland: UC ANR Publication 3421.
+442 pp.

 DiTomaso, J.M. and E.A.
 Healy.
 2007.
 Weeds of California and other Western States.
-Oakland: Univ.
-Calif.
-Agric.
-Nat.
-Res.
-Publ.
-3488.
+Oakland: UC ANR Publication 3488.
+1808 pp.

 Richardson, D.M., P. Pysek, M. Rejmanek, M.G.
 Barbour, F.D.
 Panetta, C.J.
 West.
 2000.
 Naturalization and invasion of alien plants: concepts and definitions.
 Diversity and Distributions 6:93-107.

-Authors: C. E. Bell, UC Cooperative Extension, San Diego Co.; J. M. DiTomaso, Plant Sciences, UC Davis; C. A. Wilen, UC Statewide IPM Program, San Diego Co.
+Authors: J. M. DiTomaso, Plant Sciences, UC Davis; C. E. Bell, UC Cooperative Extension, San Diego Co.; C. A. Wilen, UC Statewide IPM Program, San Diego Co.